talex-touch/talex-touch/packages/utils/core-box/README.md

 # Core Box Package

-The Core Box package provides unified type definitions and utility functions for the Talex Touch search box system.
+The Core Box package provides unified type definitions and utility functions for the TUFF search box system.
 This package contains the foundational types and tools used across the entire project for search result management and plugin integration.

 ## Features